 This is very important!
 Your essays will be graded according to the Term Paper Analysis Form (to be attached to an email or handed out in class) henceforth called the TPAF.
-Please study the TPAF and inform me immediately if you do not understand the grading method, I will be happy to clarify the problem area(s) for you.
+Please study the TPAF and inform me immediately if you do not understand the general grading method, I will be happy to clarify the problem area(s) for you.

-Estimating your own grade (optional): before you hand in your term paper fill out the TPAF, according to your own best estimate of what you feel you have earned, add the percentages below and give yourself a grade.
-Staple your TPAF to the back end of your handed in essay.
-This will be compared with the grade you will receive from the instructor at the end of the course.
+Estimating your own grade (optional).
+Before you hand in your term paper and synopsis, fill out the TPAF according to your-estimate of what you feel you have earned in the course; add the figures below and give yourself a grade.
+Staple your TPAF to the back of your essay.
+Your grade estimate will be compared with the actual grade you will receive from the instructor at the end of the semester.

-Completion of paper and knowledge of material (TPAF) = 70%
+Completion of paper and knowledge of material (TPAF) = 60%

+Synopsis of Deloria, Jr. digital lecture = 10%

 Class participation = 20%

 Class attendance = 10%

 100%

 Student presentation (extra credit) = 10%

 110%